magento/devdocs/guides/v2.2/cloud/env/variables-deploy.md

 -  **Default**—`standard`
 -  **Version**—Magento 2.2.0 and later

 Allows you to customize the [deployment strategy](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.html) for static content.
-Refer to [Deploy static view files](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-view.html) for more information.
+See [Deploy static view files](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-view.html).

 Use these options _only_ if you have more than one locale: